eranik/calc-app/Readme.md

 # Swagger based Calc App

+## Summary
+- Uses https
+- Has api documentation using openapi/swagger

 ## Run server
 Binary, main, file of the server is also pushed to repo for ease of use.